From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 Days to Close (DTC) = Average Sales Cycle Length (in Days) / Number of Closed Deals

-• Average Sales Cycle Length (in Days): This represents the typical time it takes for a prospect to move through your sales funnel and convert into a paying customer.
+• Average Sales Cycle Length (in Days): the typical time it takes for a prospect to move through your sales funnel and convert into a paying customer.
 You can calculate this by averaging the time it takes for individual deals to close.

 Example: